 The Autodesk Contributor Profile combines a single public-facing profile which aggregates your most important contribution information—which remains the same no matter where you are on Autodesk properties—along with information specific to the property.
 When you sign in to your account, you'll be prompted to activate your contributor profile and consolidate if necessary.
 You can find more information at www.autodesk.com/profile.

 When general AU registration becomes available in August, we will publish a comprehensive schedule that includes classes.
-In the meantime, you can check out the AU 2017 conference schedule for an overview.

 Of course.
 We’re all about communication.
 After registration opens, you can log in to the Speaker Resource Center and communicate from there with people who have registered for your class.